Zero6992/chatGPT-discord-bot/README.md

 > ### This is a project that provides you to build your own Discord bot using ChatGPT
 >
-> ⭐️ A star would be highly appreciated

-## Notice
+> ⭐️ If this project has helped you, a star is the biggest support for me and also helps you stay up-to-date
+---
+> **Warning**
+>
-> #### OpenAI added Cloudflare protections to their API, here are some differences in using it on server and desktop environment
+> OpenAI added Cloudflare protections to their API in 2022-12-12, there are some differences in using it on server and desktop environment

 ## Features